lucasmc64/script-linux/README.md

 2. Open the terminal in the folder you extracted from the compressed file or the clone of that repository.
 3. Run the command `sudo chmod +x ./install.sh` to give the permissions to execute the script.
 4. Now run the `./install.sh` file.

+> Note: Near the end of the script execution, Typora will open.
+This is necessary to proceed with installing the theme on it.